UMD-ENEE408I-Spring2019-Group4/Alexa-Skill/README.md

 In a terminal window, navigate to the directory that has the code and run

 `python3 ./app.py`

+Leave the tab ope
 ## Open an ngrok channel
-Open a new terminal window using `ctrl` `alt` `t` then run
+Open a new tab in the terminal window using `ctrl` `alt` `t` then run

 `./ngrok http 5000`

+copy the https://###.ngrok.io url displayed in the terminal next to "Forwarding"

 Leave this window open

 ## Point the skill to the channel
-1. Open the alexa skill.
+1. Open the desired alexa skill from this [list](https://developer.amazon.com/alexa/console/ask?).
-2. update the endpoint with the https://###.ngrok.io url displayed in the terminal next to "Forwarding" when you ran the `./ngrok http 5000` command.
-3. Save these changes.
+2. Go to  the endpoint tab on the side
+3. Set the Default Region to be the https://###.ngrok.io url you just coppied
+4. Set the SSL certificate type to be the second 'wildcard' option
+5. Save these changes with the button at the top of the page.

-## Upload skill to Echo
+## Upload the skill to the Echo
 I don't know yet.
 For now use the 'test' tab in the Amazon skill console